The Complete 2026 NASCAR Cup Series Driver Roster (So Far)

 While there is no public info about Brad Keselowski’s contract status with RFK, and beyond his poor start to 2026, it seems unlikely that the former Cup Series Champion, and co-owner of the team, is headed anywhere anytime soon.
 However, the clock is ticking for Keselowski, who is now 41 years old, though he looks just as consistent as ever late into the 2025 season.

-No. 7 | Justin Haley | Spire Motorsports
+No. 7 | Daniel Suarez | Spire Motorsports

 No. 8 | Kyle Busch | Richard Childress Racing

-Though his time in the NASCAR Cup Series is slowly winding down, 40 year old Kyle Busch will return to Richard Childress Racing for at least the 2026 season, per a May 24 press release.
+Though his time in the NASCAR Cup Series is slowly winding down, 40-year-old Kyle Busch will return to Richard Childress Racing for at least the 2026 season, per a May 24 press release.

 No. 9 | Chase Elliott | Hendrick Motorsports